wmorgan/dcos-docs/1.8/usage/storage/persistent-volume.md

 ## View the Status of Your Application with Persistent Local Volumes

-After you have created your Marathon application, click the _Volumes_ tab of the application detail view to get detailed information about your app instances and associated volumes.
+After you have created your application, click the _Volumes_ tab of the application detail view to get detailed information about your app instances and associated volumes.

 The Status column tells you if your app instance is attached to the volume or not.
 The app instance will read as "detached" if you have scaled down your application.
 Currently the only Operation Type available is read/write (RW).